Skip to content

 I started from grouping by type.
 It works for a small application but to add a new feature you have to create: reducers/myfeature.js, selectors/myfeature.js, components/MyFeature.js and a few more.
 It’s annoying and difficult to explain to new team members.

-Now I group files by view or page: dashboard, users, etc.
+Now I group files by view or page: dashboard, users, and so on

 Here are main folders I have in my application: